Topological conditions on inhomogeneous fractals in Martin boundary theory and their algorithmic testing: Sierpi nski gasket as the simplest example

 to the equations in \eqref{eq:GeneralSG2}.
 In total we get four algebraic equations in three positive variables $m(1)$, $m(2)$ and $m(3)$.
 The only problem are the values of $a_1,\dots, c_3$, which differ with each IFS.
 For this reason we want consider in the following three different examples and we will get a deeper insight in the dependency of choosing small mappings fulfilling \eqref{eq:GeneralSG2} and \eqref{eq:SG2MassDistribution}. \begin{bsp} Consider the IFS with $a_1 = 1, a_2 = 2, a_3= 3, b_1=3, b_2 = 1, b_3=2, c_1=2, c_2=3, c_3=1$.
 Figure \ref{fig:SG2-0fp} shows this IFS in a graphical way, moreover the word space is indicated.\\

 The equations \eqref{eq:GeneralSG2} and \eqref{eq:SG2MassDistribution} turn into

 Those equations can easily be solved (unlike the general equations in \eqref{eq:GeneralSG2}).
 We get, that $m(1) = m(2) = m(3) = \frac13$ must hold.
-We conclude therefore, that this IFS only fulfills (B2) in the homogenous case, which is (for us) relatively uninteresting. \end{bsp} The next example is much more interesting, since we get a first weighted example of the Sierpi\'nski gasket fulfilling (B2). \begin{bsp} Let $a_1 = 1, a_2 = 2, a_3= 3, b_1=1, b_2 = 2, b_3=3, c_1=2, c_2=1, c_3=3$.
-This iterated function system and the word space are ilustrated in figure \ref{fig:SG2-1fp}.\\
+We conclude therefore, that this IFS only fulfills \ref{B2} in the homogeneous case, which is (for us) relatively uninteresting. \end{bsp} The next example is much more interesting, since we get a first weighted example of the Sierpi\'nski gasket fulfilling \ref{B2}. \begin{bsp} Let $a_1 = 1, a_2 = 2, a_3= 3, b_1=1, b_2 = 2, b_3=3, c_1=2, c_2=1, c_3=3$.
+This iterated function system and the word space are illustrated in Figure \ref{fig:SG2-1fp}.\\